SharePoint/sp-dev-docs/docs/sp-add-ins/convert-an-autohosted-sharepoint-add-in-to-a-provider-hosted-add-in.md

 ### To create a new Azure website

-1. Sign in to the **Azure Management Portal** (https://manage.windowsazure.com).
+1. Sign in to the [Azure portal](https://ms.portal.azure.com).
 When the dashboard loads, click the **websiteS** navigation link in the left margin, and then select the **NEW** button in the footer as shown in the following figure.

     ![Azure websites dashboard](../images/ConvertAuto2Providerfig13.jpg)